Peace of Paris (1783)

-The path to negotiation
+Path to negotiation

-News of the surrender of General Cornwallis at Yorktown reached Britain late in November 1781, shortly before Parliament was due to debate the military spending estimates for the following year.
-The hastily revised plan was that forces in America were to be retained at their existing level, but the policy of "offensive" war and long campaigns away from well-supplied strongholds (which had also led to the Saratoga defeat four years earlier) was to be abandoned in favour of a new approach, details of which had to remain secret.
+News of the surrender of Lieutenant General Charles Cornwallis at Yorktown to a joint Franco-American army reached Britain late in November 1781, shortly before Parliament was due to debate the military spending estimates for the following year.
+The hastily revised plan was that forces in America were to be retained at their existing level, but the policy of "offensive" war and long campaigns far away from well-supplied strongholds (which had also led to the Saratoga defeat four years earlier) was to be abandoned in favor of a new approach, details of which had to remain secret.
 The budget was passed by a large majority, but a few days later news was received that the British fleet in the Bay of Biscay had been able to capture only a fraction of a very large French fleet, carrying troops for invasions of British colonies around the world.
 Parliament immediately ordered an inquiry into the administration of the Royal Navy, to be held after the Christmas recess.
 At the beginning of January, it was learned that French forces had begun capturing small British-held islands in the West Indies even without the help of the new fleet (which had been driven back to France by storms), so a large British fleet was sent westwards as soon as possible.
-Also in that month, the government appointed a new commander for the American forces, General Carleton who had defeated the American invasion of Canada in the early phase of the war, and the Colonial Secretary, Lord George Germain, was replaced by the hawkish Welbore Ellis.
+Also in that month, the government appointed a new commander for the American forces, Lieutenant General Guy Carleton who had defeated the American invasion of Canada in the early phase of the war, and the Colonial Secretary, Lord Germain, was replaced by the hawkish Welbore Ellis.